bubkoo/html-to-image/README.md

 ### pixelRatio

 The pixel ratio of the captured image.
-Defalut use the actual pixel ratio of the device.
+Default use the actual pixel ratio of the device.
 Set `1` to use as initial-scale `1` for the image.

 ### preferredFontFormat